 TimeoutStopSec is greater than the total amount of time a task will run for, which defaults to 5 hours.

-If you want to configure the CircleCI self-hosted runner installation to start on boot, it is important to note that the launch agent will attempt to consume and start jobs as soon as it starts, so it should be configured appropriately before starting.
-The launch agent may be configured as a service and be managed by
+If you want to configure the CircleCI’s self-hosted runner installation to start on boot, it is important to note that machine runner will attempt to consume and start jobs as soon as it starts, so it should be configured appropriately before starting.
+Machine runner may be configured as a service and be managed by

 systemd with the following scripts: